CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Creating-animated-GIFs.md

 ### Header and footer images

-* These will be overlayed on top of the video
+* These will be overlaid on top of the video
 * Header: 637x50 pixels - should contain title and optionally an icon
-* Footer: 637x30 pixels - should contain brief interaction guide (eg. info about which mouse button or keyboard shortcut to use)
+* Footer: 637x30 pixels - should contain brief interaction guide (e.g. info about which mouse button or keyboard shortcut to use)

 > TODO: Style guide